 Sustainability in health care

 We've talked about choice and transparency as being fundamental principles of sustainable health.
-But what about the cost of sustainability in health careproviding health care?
+But what about the cost of providing health care?
 Is the cost of providing health care sustainable?
 For instance, is it possible for a patient to receive health care services without a residual bill?
 What if a patient has multiple health problems and sees multiple doctors.
 Are they able to receive these services and use their insurance coverage to pay for those services?
 Unfortunately, this is rarely the case.

 As an example, let's take a look at my friend Danny (name changed.)
 I diagnosed Danny 25 years ago with vasculitis.
 Since that time he has been unable to work and has subsequently gone on social security disability.
 Late last year Danny didn't feel well.
 He was pale and short of breath.
 He went to our local emergency room with symptoms of what appeared to be a heart attack.
 Upon evaluation in the ER, they determined that Danny had severe coronary artery blockage and was life-flighted to our regional medical center where he underwent coronary artery bypass surgery.
 Prior to surgery Danny asked his caregivers about the costs of his care and was reassured that he would be covered.